Retirement Savings Plans: Limits and OptionsAug 23, 2021

 Opening a personal IRA is fairly simple.
 You need to open an account with a provider.
 See this list of top rated investment companies from

-A traditional IRA allows you to contribute $6,000/year or 100% of earnings, whichever is lower.
-If you are age 50 or older, this contribution limit raises to $7,000.
+A traditional IRA allows you to contribute for 2023 $6,500/year or 100% of earnings, whichever is lower.
+If you are age 50 or older, this contribution limit raises to $7,500.
 If your income is lower than these limits, say $4,000, you can contribute up to your amount of income, which would be $4,000.
 Funds in the traditional IRA will not be taxed when the contribution is made, and will be taxed when it withdrawn in retirement.

 These contributions can be limited if you or your spouse have an employer provided plan or make over a certain income amount.
 Your MAGI determines whether your traditional IRA contribution is limited, as well as whether you or your spouse is covered by an employer plan.
-For 2021 limits see this links:
+Fo limits see these links:

 Roth conversions (back-door Roth)